Clarity logoClarity logoClarity

 The S&P 500 tracks 500 of the largest US companies and is the benchmark most investors measure against.
 Here's how it works, how to invest in it.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 The S&P 500 is a stock market index that tracks 500 of the largest publicly traded companies in the United States.
 It's maintained by S&P Dow Jones Indices (a division of S&P Global) and is widely considered the single best gauge of US large-cap stock performance.

-When you hear "the S&P 500 returned 10% this year," that means the combined value of those 500 companies; weighted by their market capitalizations — increased by 10%.
+When you hear "the S&P 500 returned 10% this year," that means the combined value of those 500 companies, weighted by their market capitalizations, increased by 10%.
 You can't buy the index directly, but you can buy funds that replicate it almost perfectly.

 The committee meets regularly and makes additions and removals based on their judgment.
 When a company is added to the S&P 500, index funds tracking it must buy shares, which often pushes the stock price up.
 When a company is removed, the opposite happens.
 This "index effect" is real and measurable.